Vetrikku Oruvan: Plot

 Saravanan is a cowardly, mild mannered, honest and good son to his doting and loving father Rajaraman.
 Rajaraman goes so far to write love letters for him as Saravanan could not manage it on his own.
 He is in love with Radha who Madhan vies for.
-Madhan is a criminal who works for Ethirajulu, a secretive don who acts like a honest businessman to the society.
+Madhan is a criminal who works for Ethirajulu, a secretive don who acts like an honest businessman to the society.

 Rajaraman exposes him and raids his home and office in his capacity as tax officer.
 In anger, Ethirajulu gets Rajaraman murdered by Madhan.
 This comes as a wake up call to Saravanan who decides that he wants vengeance.
 He, with help from Radha, learns martial arts, prepares, does background research and then proceeds to systematically destroy Ethirajulu's empire and in the end, kills him and Madhan.